carousel/php-design-patterns/clasification.md

 ###Abstract Factory (factory definition first, family of related objects)
 *   must be subclassed
-*   abstract what is common for all classes
+*   abstract what is common for all classesj
 *   client calls concrete class
 ###Factory Method
 *   without family relation